ken-42/win-hid-atk-seeker/README.md

 To extract data from ShimCache a part of the https://github.com/mandiant/ShimCacheParser code has been converted to Python3.

 ## Usage:
-The analysis can be started by running the command:
+Run the tool with the command:
 ```
 python3 main.py SYSTEM
 ```